AVSLab/basilisk/docs/source/Vizard/vizardSettings.rst

 created directly::

    vizSupport.createCameraConfigMsg(viz, cameraID=1, fieldOfView=10 * macros.D2R,
-                                        resolution=[1024, 1024], renderRate=0.1,
+                                        resolution=[1024, 1024], renderRate=macros.sec2nano(10),
                                         cameraPos_B=[0.2, 0.1, 0.3], sigma_CB=[-1./3., 1./3., -1./3.])

-Note that with this instrument camera Vizard will save off images the the user home folder at the rate specified in ``renderRate``.
+Note that with this instrument camera Vizard will save off images at the user home folder at the rate specified in ``renderRate``.
 To avoid saving off images just make ``renderRate`` zero.

 The camera frame is illustrated in the following image.
 It uses classical image image coordinates where ``x`` points